-The revenues per FTE for QC are comparable to other CUNY senior colleges and exceed the CUNY senior college average, as seen in Appendix G.5 [A241].
-As has been the case in prior years, the resources-to-expenditures ratio for Queens College shows sufficient reserves for the 2015 fiscal year, projected vs actual (Appendix G.4 [A223]).
-Staffing at the institution compares favorably with the CUNY senior colleges as indicated by Staffing to FTE ratios, however, there seems to be a tendency toward lower ratios when compared to institutions of similar enrollment and size.
-By all indication the fiscal and staffing at the institution is adequate in meeting its mission.
-Despite budgetary pressures, faculty hiring has remained a high priority, and the number of faculty has remained relatively stable (628 full-time faculty in fall 2007 and 612 in fall 2015 as noted in Section 0.1.1).
+All members of the President's Cabinet and their management teams work to ensure that sufficient resources are efficiently utilized to support the institution's mission and goals.
+Despite budgetary pressures, the College has the fiscal resources and staffing to carry out its operational functions to meet its core mission.
+The revenues per FTE for QC are comparable to other CUNY senior colleges and exceed the CUNY senior college average, as shown by the data in Appendix G.3.
+As has been the case in prior years, the resources-to-expenditures ratio for QC showed sufficient reserves for the 2015 fiscal year, projected versus actual (Appendix G.2).
+Staffing at the College compares favorably with the other CUNY senior colleges as indicated by Staffing to FTE ratios.
+However, when compared to colleges of similar enrollment and size, QC appears to be serving more students with fewer human resources.
+Faculty hiring remains a high priority for the College, which has managed to keep the number of full-time faculty relatively stable (628 full-time faculty in fall 2007 and 612 in fall 2015).